Brexit: the implications for M&A and corporate

 Sale and purchase agreements will, however, have to be reviewed to ensure any references to the EU and EU legislation still work and that clauses such as termination, governing law and jurisdiction are not affected.

 Brexit is also unlikely to have a major effect on UK company law as this is an area of EU law which is largely left to individual member states to regulate.
-It could, however, affect the ability of UK-based companies to use European company structures.
+It will, however, affect the ability of UK-based companies to use certain European company structures.